Best GPS Trackers for Dogs (Updated February 2026)

 All but Cube GPS Tracker allows you to set the boundary to your actual fence line.
 On the Cube Tracker you can only set it to a 200 meter round boundary, which is a pretty large radius.
 This could be too large if you have a small yard and you want quick alerts when your dog leave.

-If I had to choose a clear all-around winner, I would have to go with the Whistle Health + GPS for the following reasons:
+If I had to choose a clear all-around winner, I would have to go with Tractive, especially for large breed dogs, for the following reasons:

 Solid, sturdy design